-Invitation to Submit Comments on the Caribbean Regional Communications Infrastructure Program (CARCIP) Draft ESIA published by the Government of St.Vincent and the Grenadines
+Caribbean Regional Communications Infrastructure Program (CARCIP) Environmental and Social Impact Assessment (ESIA) for the Development of an Undersea Cable published by the Government of St. Vincent and the Grenadines

-The Government of St. Vincent and the Grenadines on behalf of the World Bank, Digicel OECS LTD and Digicel St. Vincent, its partners in the CARCIP Public Private Partnership agreement, announces that as part of its work programme for the development of an undersea cable, a draft Environmental and Social Impact Assessment (ESIA) document has been produced and published by Digicel on behalf of the partners.
+The Government of St.Vincent and the Grenadines on behalf of the World Bank, Digicel OECS Ltd and Digicel St.Vincent Ltd, its partners in the CARCIP Public Private Partnership agreement, announces that as part of its work programme for the development of an undersea cable, an Environmental and Social Impact Assessment (ESIA) document has been produced and published by Digicel on behalf of the partners.

-The document examines the potential environmental and social impacts of the proposed Project activities, and describes the recommended mitigation measures.
+The document examines the potential environmental and social impacts of the Project activities and describes the recommended mitigation measures.